airladon/FigureOne/docs/api/tutorials/intro.md

-This is the [FigureOne](https://github.com/airladon/FigureOne) API refence.
-This is a work in progress and the entire API is not yet documented.

-First, it is useful to introduce some key terms and concepts that are found frequently throughout the documentation.

 #### Figures, Primitives and Collections

-**FigureOne** allows you to create a *figure* that can be both interactive and animated.
+[FigureOne](https://github.com/airladon/FigureOne) allows you to create a *figure* that can be both interactive and animated.

 A figure has one or more *figure elements*.
 A figure element is a simple shape, some text, or it may be a collection of other elements.
 These elements combine to create a complex drawing, graph or equation.